2 (1 lb) pork tenderloins, fat trimmed off

 Grilling on a traditional Grill:

 Prepare the grill to medium high heat (375 degrees+).
 Grill the pork for 15-20 minutes, in the last 4 minutes, put the glaze on the pork and let grill 2 minutes each side.
 Using an instant read thermometer, check to ensure internal temp has reached 160 degrees.
+I recommend using the Thermapen for accurate & fast internal temperature readings.
 Take off the meat and tent it for 5 minutes before serving.
 Serve with remaining glaze.